 Cam repair kit

 No climber will have the correct tools for a professional job, namely wire cutters and a swaging tool, and instead, you will need to improvise.
-The best tool for this is a multi tool, and you will need this to cut away old cables, pull cables out, then cut the new wire and crimp your swages.
-Cutting multi strand wires cleanly can be difficult without professional clips, leaving stray wires that effect insertion or make it impossible, and for this reason, I’m a fan of single strand wire, monofilament or fluorocarbon as it can be cut easily.
-One method that can work for multi filament wire is to use the tip of a blade or sharp piton and hammer it, creating a guillotine.
+The best tool for this is a multi-tool, and you will need this to cut away old cables, pull cables out, then cut the new wire and crimp your swages.
+Cutting multi-strand wires cleanly can be difficult without professional clips, leaving stray wires that affect insertion or make it impossible, and for this reason, I’m a fan of single-strand wire, monofilament or fluorocarbon as it can be cut easily.
+One method that can work for multifilament wire is to use the tip of a blade or sharp piton and hammer it, creating a guillotine.

 Cables - how thick?

 The diameter of the wire used on camming units vary, but as a rule of thumb the standard hole drilled into cam lobes on small to medium cams tends to be around 1.3mm, so avoid anything more than 1.3mm (clean out holes with the stiff broken cable to make insertion of new cable easier).
 Holes on micro cams such as the blue alien or C3’s are smaller still, around 0.8mm, working best with 0.75mm cable, while the smallest units need even smaller, with 0.5mm wire required.